 In Kodable’s independent practice lessons in Bug World, students will have a property editor that they can use to change values of properties on their towers they create from the tower class.
 The property editor shows what the properties and values of the class are.
 As students advance through Bug World, they will earn new properties, which will allow them to make their new towers different and have more capabilities.

 In this properties independent practice lesson, students create a new tower a property editor appears.
-This prompts students to change the value of the range property of their new FastFlamingo tower.
-This change does not affect ALL FastFlamingo towers in the class; editing the property values on an object only changes that one object.
-In the bottom left, we see that there are strength and speed properties in addition to "range".
-The ability to edit the values on these properties has not been earned at this point, but in later Bug World on-screen practice students will unlock the ability to edit all property values.
+This prompts students to change the value of the range property of their tower.
+This change does not affect ALL towers in the BlueBlaster class; editing the property values on an object only changes that one object.
+We see that there are strength and speed properties.
+Students gradually unlock the ability to edit these properties to increase the strength or speed on the selected object.

 When we learned about classes, we talked about how our programmers at Kodable use a class called “Command class” to create the blue command arrows from in the Smeeborg independent practice lessons.
 The Kodable arrows are all written the same way in code, and have a property for “direction” and “image”.
 When our programmers edit the value on direction, it will change which way the arrow is facing.
 When the image property value is changed, it changes what the arrow looks like, so it’s pointing in the correct direction.
 Editing these two property values doesn’t change anything else about the arrows- they are still all the same color, shape, size, and have the same functionality like being dragged, dropped, or deleted.